waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Met Cooltrainer M at (37, 8).
 - Received a NUGGET from him!
 - He challenged me to a battle ("Let me take you on").
 - Battling Cooltrainer Kevin.
-Defeated Rhyhorn and Charmeleon.
-Facing Wartortle.
+Defeated Rhyhorn, Charmeleon, and Wartortle.
+Victory!
+- Kevin defeated.
+Path to Bill's House should be clear.
+- Going to retrieve the Item Ball at (32, 4) using Cut.